YASH-MOHARIR/Reddit_Guessmetry/for claude/README.md

-# Guessmetry - Geometric Shape Guessing Game
+# Guessmetry - Geometric Pictionary

-A Reddit-based guessing game where players visualize geometric shape descriptions and guess what everyday objects they represent.
-Test your spatial reasoning and see if you can think like the crowd!
+A Reddit-based guessing game where users create challenges by describing objects using geometric shapes, and other players guess what the description represents.
+After guessing, players see a leaderboard showing the most popular answers ranked by count.

 **Play it on Reddit**: Find a Guessmetry post and click "Launch App" to start playing instantly!